rbnhmll/vue-workshop/vueJS_workshop.md

 });
 ```

 Finally, we can render our component in our app, by using the component name as the element.
-Let's also include the `v-if` from before.
+Let's also include the `v-if` from before, but this time at the component level.

 ```html
 <div id="app" class="wrapper">